-Disciplinary action should be used as a last resort.
+- 8.2.1 Any disciplinary action taken by the University will be in accordance with the provisions of this clause. - 8.2.2 Disciplinary action should be used as a last resort.
 A supervisor must make every effort to resolve instances of misconduct or serious misconduct through guidance, counselling and if appropriate staff development before raising allegations of misconduct and/or serious misconduct.
-This clause shall be read in conjunction with clause 2.6.

-A staff member has the right to have a representative, if they so choose, at any stage during the process.
+This clause shall be read in conjunction with clause 2.6. - 8.2.3 A staff member has the right to have a representative, if they so choose, at any stage during the process.

-8.2.1 DEFINITIONS
+8.2.4 Definitions

-- 8.2.1.1 Misconduct means conduct which is not serious misconduct but which is nonetheless wilful conduct which is unsatisfactory, which may include a breach of the Code of Conduct or failure to follow reasonable and lawful direction. - 8.2.1.2 Serious Misconduct means: - (a) Recurrence or continuation of conduct which has been previously found to be misconduct on the part of the staff member; or - (b) Conduct, which may be a single occurrence, or of a kind which constitutes; a serious impediment to the carrying out of a staff member's duties, or to other staff carrying out their duties; a serious risk to the safety of staff, students or visitors to the University; a serious risk to the University's property; serious research misconduct (as defined in clause 8.2.1.3); a serious dereliction of duties; or a conviction by a court of an offence which constitutes a serious impediment to the carrying out of duties. - 8.2.1.3 For the purpose of this Agreement, the University refers to a major or serious contravention of the Australian Code for the Responsible Conduct of Research, as varied or replaced, (the Code), as serious research misconduct. - 8.2.2 The University is committed to adherence to the Code in the conduct of all research and the adoption of the principles and responsibilities of the Code for investigating and managing potential contravention of the Code. - 8.2.3 Clauses 8.2.5, 8.2.6 and 8.2.7 do not apply to the investigation and management of potential contraventions of the Code.
+- 8.2.4.1 Misconduct means conduct which is not serious misconduct but which is nonetheless wilful conduct which is unsatisfactory, which may include a breach of the Code of Conduct or failure to follow reasonable and lawful direction. - 8.2.4.2 Serious Misconduct means: - (a) Recurrence or continuation of conduct which has been previously found to be misconduct on the part of the staff member; or - (b) Conduct, which may be a single occurrence, or of a kind which constitutes; a serious impediment to the carrying out of a staff member's duties, or to other staff carrying out their duties; a serious risk to the safety of staff, students or visitors to the University; a serious risk to the University's property; research misconduct (as defined in clause 8.2.4.3); a serious dereliction of duties; or a conviction by a court of an offence which constitutes a serious impediment to the carrying out of duties. - 8.2.4.3 For the purpose of this Agreement, the University refers to a major or serious contravention of the Australian Code for the Responsible Conduct of Research, as varied or replaced, (the Code), as research misconduct. - 8.2.5 The University is committed to adherence to the Code in the conduct of all research and the adoption of the principles and responsibilities of the Code for investigating and managing potential contravention of the Code. - 8.2.6 Clauses 8.2.8, 8.2.9 and 8.2.10 do not apply to the investigation and management of potential contraventions of the Code.

-8.2.4 SUSPENSION
+8.2.7 Suspension